Andreaa-Dev/server-with-auth/README.md

 ### Notes

 1. connection string in appsettings
-2. DTO: Data Transfer Objects
+2. DTO: Data Transfer Objects: transfer data between different layers of an application, particularly between the client and server
+3. DTO - response